 You can download a copy of the application form to help you start planning your application.
 However, please remember that applications will only be considered if they have been submitted on the portal during the submission period.
 We will not be able to consider any applications that are emailed or posted to the office.

 Where can I find help on registering for and using Dunhill's online Grants Management Portal?

 The award will be expected to cover:

 - an individual’s salary (at the appropriate grade on the relevant pay scale), plus on-costs, or a PhD stipend (at an appropriate rate, dependent on the location of the higher education institution)

-- an additional amount not exceeding £10,000 p.a. to cover research expenses (tuition and other course fees; travel; consumables; small equipment etc.)
+- an additional amount not exceeding £30k to cover research expenses (travel; consumables; small equipment etc.

-If you are proposing to do your fellowship on a part-time basis, please note that your salary request will have to be prorated accordingly.
+If you are proposing to conduct your fellowship on a part-time basis, please note that your salary request will have to be prorated accordingly.

 Please note that we will not contribute towards the Apprenticeship levy.

 Guidance on specific non-staff cost items: